-First degree rape includes forcible rape, rape where the victim is under the age of 14, where the victim is unconscious or drugged, where the victim is unable to provide legal consent due to mental illness or incapacity, and rape by instrumentation resulting in great bodily harm.
-All other types of rape not defined as "first degree" are defined in 21 O.S. § 1111 are considered second degree rape, or statutory.
+All types of rape not defined as "first degree" are defined in 21 O.S. § 1111 are considered second degree rape, or statutory.
 Typically, second degree rape involves seemingly consensual sex with someone who is legally unable to consent to the act due to age, custodial status, or student status.

 While people often think of statutory rape as sex with an underage teen, even adults can be considered victims.
 For example, an 19-year-old student—three years above the legal age of consent—may not consent to sex with an employee of the same school district or system, even if that employee is not in a position of authority over the student, and even if the employee works at a different school than the "victim" attends.
 Likewise, adult jail or prison inmates cannot legally consent to sex with an employee of the Department of Corrections or other supervisory or custodial agency.

 Penalties for second degree rape are severe.
 It is a felony sex offense punishable by 1 to 15 years in state prison, and upon release, anyone convicted of second degree rape must register as a Level 3 sex offender for life.
 Even if your "victim" is an adult, you will face the same restrictions as a child rapist or a violent rapist.
 It is imperative that you retain legal counsel immediately to preserve your rights and maximize your defense.

-When you need a criminal defense lawyer, rely on an attorney who has the skill, expertise, and tenacity to fight for you in court and the record of success to back up his reputation.
+If you're facing serious charges, rely on an attorney who has the skill, expertise, and tenacity to fight for you in court and the record of success to back up his reputation.
 At Phillips & Associates our record speaks for itself.
-To schedule a free consultation with a lawyer who can zealously fight your legal battle, call (405) 418-8888 or submit our confidential online case review form to get started.
+To schedule a free consultation with one of our defense lawyers who will zealously fight your legal battle, call (405) 418-8888 or submit our confidential online case review form to get started.